0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 *Smoke me out of all this shit*
 ```

+The track reaches its first peak with a jarring double entendre that cuts through the haze of the instrumental.
+By weaponizing a slur against himself, the narrator shows his vulnerability as he cries over a girl who broke him.
+Feeling disposable and burnt-out like a used cigarette, the  This imagery leads seamlessly into the desperate plea to "smoke me out," a phrase that functions as both a literal surrender to his drug abuse and a metaphorical cry for erasure.
+He isn't just looking for a high; he is demanding to be extinguished.
+To him, the smoke from his weed and cigarettes acts as a chemical veil, a way to physically shroud the "shit" and "bad memories" of his abuser until they are unrecognizable.
+It is the ultimate admission of defeat: he has reached a point where the suffocating fog of permanent intoxication is infinitely more welcoming than the clarity of facing his own feelings.

 - Double entendre to the slur and a cigarette
 	- The narrator feels this way about himself because he is crying over a girl